0xInfection/reversing/pages/part-4-debugging-hello-world.md

 Let's visit the online ascii table.

-<iframe allowfullscreen="true" class="center lazy-load" data-delayed-url="https://www.linkedin.com/embeds/publishingEmbed.html?articleId=7387163987651632632" frameborder="0" height="104" src="about:blank" title="ASCII Table and Description" width="744"></iframe>
+<iframe allowfullscreen="true" class="lazy-load" data-delayed-url="https://www.linkedin.com/embeds/publishingEmbed.html?articleId=7387163987651632632" frameborder="0" height="104" src="about:blank" title="ASCII Table and Description" width="744"></iframe>

 Second, we need to understand what the machine code translates to.
 Let's look up what _48_ is in hex.
 We see that it is a capital 'H'.
 That maps perfectly as you see in the right hand column of the image above we see a 0 and below it the letter H.